ABI-Web-Apps/medtech-heart-vue/docs/source/implementation_structure/01_intro.rst

         ---

         The heart pumps blood around the body to provide all the organ systems with oxygen and nutrients.

         The ECG trace (top right) represents the electrical waves in the heart that stimulate contraction and generate pressure (middle right) to pump blood.
         - - -
         Click through the tabs below to learn about various heart diseases.

 - :red:`Videos.json`, containing information relevant to each video

     .. code-block:: bash
+        :linenos:

         {
             "healthy":{
                 "heading":"View of a Healthy Heart",